-An earlier adaptation of the theory of supervisory control to modal specifications was proposed in [3].
+An earlier adaptation of the theory of supervisory control to modal specifications was proposed in [4].
 In that work, total observation was assumed and nonblocking was not considered.
 The contribution of the present paper is to lift these two limitations.
-The working assumptions of [3] are retrieved in the particular case where $\Sigma = \Sigma_o$ and all states of the plant automaton and the modal specification are final states.
-Partial observation is the prevailing situation in service oriented architectures, where systems interact with their environment by input and output actions.
-Hence, extending [3] in this respect is crucial for achieving the objectives of this paper.
+The working assumptions of [4] are retrieved in the particular case where $\Sigma = \Sigma_o$ and all states of the plant automaton and the modal specification are final states.
 The remaining sections of the paper are organized as follows.
 We recall in Section 2 some basic concepts and notations concerning automata, supervisory control and modal specifications of services.
 In Section 3, we investigate the supervisory control problem for modal specifications.
 We show that when there exists a solution to this problem, there exists a unique supremal controller enforcing the given modal specification and we show in a non-constructive way that this optimal supervisor is finite state.
 We present in Section 4.5 an algorithm to compute this supervisor.
 When there is no solution to the control problem, the algorithm produces an empty supervisor.